vmaineng/x-bs-bot/README.md

 - Create a portfolio piece that showcases my coding skills and problem-solving abilities.

 ### Impact Goals
-- Help small businesses save time by automating their social media posting.
+- Be able to scale for other users and small business to use to save time by automating their social media posting.
 - Share this project as an open-source tool so others can benefit from it.